 Upwork is considered more of an upscale-site than Fiverr.
 In other words, the freelancers are getting paid more.

 I conducted interviews in which I asked several Upwork freelancers for tips in succeeding on this popular site.

 Respondent 1: Dana

-I had the opportunity to interview Upwork freelancer Dana who has successfully used Upwork to find monetization opportunities.
+I had the opportunity to interview Upwork freelancer Dana who has successfully used Upwork to find monetization opportunities in the area of freelance writing.
+She monetizes her writing skills at Upwork.
 Dana offers helpful tips for the Upwork freelancer: